Prayagparikh/Blockchain-Tokenization-Project/README.md

 **User can buy Tokens from a website using MetaMask account Ethers.**

 1) In Powershell window:
-  --> Run "truffle develop"
-  --> Run "truffle migrate --network ganache_local" or use "truffle migrate" to use Ropsten Test Network(works only if your account has ethers to buy tokens or you can transfer using Ganche to your account.)
-  --> In another terminal window: Run "cd client" and "npm run start".
+  --> Run "cd client" and "npm run start".

 **How it works?**
 1)  First, whitelist your account for KYC before making any Transaction: